 Electronic copies of all relevant PSA models, important work files and output files of the analyses.

-The objective is to ensure adequate documentation of the updated BNPP PSA Level 1 in power mode to allow review of the PSA development and its results, as well as to provide a written basis for any future uses of the updated BNPP PSA.
+The objective is to ensure adequate documentation of the updated BNPP PSA Level 1 in power mode to allow review of the PSA development and its results, as well as to provide a written basis for any future uses of the updated BNPP PSA. (it’s just a copy paste from PSA level 1, more attention is needed)

 Draft reports will be submitted by email, final reports by email and in hardcopy.